Home page Site Map Contact David

 Sydney (allegedly) sold loads of blue jeans and jackets at secret Hotel Sales and was the first person to sell these much sought after clothes.
 He almost clinched a deal to handle ALL denim imports into the UK but backed out as the Customs and Excise were taking a keen interest in his early merchandising methods!
 Sydney would have made a fortune out of this burgeoning market which is still very much in fashion to this day and I understand he died back in the Eighties but the memories of his shop lingers on amongst the many former musicians who beat a path to his shop plus the rival Shirt King up the road.
 See this response below:

-Turning left you would have found another much remembered music venue of the Bay Tree Inn just by the city centre parks and they had some terrific local and well known national bands appearing there, which packed the place out.
+Turning left you would have found another much remembered music venue of the Blue Indigo Club at the Bay Tree Inn just by the city centre parks and they had some terrific local and well known national bands appearing there, which packed the place out.
 On a warm summer evening they had to open the large windows at the front so you'd always get a few free shows from time to time.
 A young Terry Rolph of Avenue Artistes used to live at this family pub and this influenced his future years as a booker/agent along with Len Canham and Bob James (see other pages) Take a diagonal walk across the park and up Pound Tree Road towards Above Bar which is the main shopping area and just above the corner shops on your right you could have enjoyed another popular dance hall of the Park Ballroom.
 The only downfall for any bands was the long flight of steps that had to be navigated with all the heavy gear although no comparison to modern group's set-ups!
 The language was appalling as we struggled up and down these stairs - especially any line-ups that featured a large cumbersome heavy Hammond organ and Lesley speaker!
 Soon forgotten as the Park had a great atmosphere with a proper wooden dancefloor that bounced all through the night.
 A few doors along the road stood the old Classic Cinema that showed rather saucy 'Continental' films and served as an 'educational' night out for many a youngster and 'dirty mac' brigade!
 Just across from the Park Ballroom stood the long gone Odeon Cinema and next door used to be one of the smallest pubs in town on the corner of Regent Street - the Northumberland Arms.

 Walking up Above Bar you would have found the old ABC Cinema which also featured many top pop music shows and you could have enjoyed a few big names doing short sets of around 20-30 minutes and all for a few bob (say 50p in today's money) Just along the side of the ABC you found Gibbs Road, a tiny alleyway that leads to the splendid architecture of Southampton Civic Centre but housing the legendary Jim Beckett Music Shop which supplied most of the local musicians with their instruments often bought on H.P.
 (Hire Purchase) the old credit system!
 Like many young wannabe pop stars, I often gazed into the window and drooling over the latest guitars on view - I can still recall seeing classic Fenders and Gretsches that would now be worth thousands but bought for a few quid back then.
 I also know so many guitarists who sold off these instruments when strapped for cash (a regular occurrence) all those years ago and still shed a tear over the loss of a dear friend.
 Jim Beckett Music Shop dates back to 1936 and moved to its current premises in Commercial Road near the Mayflower (ex Gaumont) Theatre with a Jim Beckett descendant of the same family still keeping shop after some eighty years.